Posted on February 26, 2020 within HolidaysRecipes

 - Sprinkle the sprinkles on top.

-- Bake for about 15 minutes at 350 Degrees F or until the capirotada starts bubbling.
+- Bake for about 20 minutes at 350 Degrees F covered with foil.
+Remove the foil and bake for an additional 10 minutes.

 We hope you enjoy!